lioneldiaz/Rest-API-ExpressJS/README.md

 ## Getting Started

 ### Prerequisites
-You should install Node JS.
+You should install Node JS and any account on [mlab](https://mlab.com/).

 ### Installing
 Clone the repository